Tile Calculator - Calculate Exact Tile Quantities for Your Project

 Step 2: Choose Your Tile Size

 Select the size of tiles you plan to use.
-The tile size you choose can significantly impact your room's appearance:
+The tile size you choose can significantly impact your room's appearance and installation complexity:

-• Rectangular tiles can be used to create the illusion of a longer or wider space depending on their orientation.
+• Rectangular Tiles: Can create the illusion of a longer or wider space depending on orientation

-It's recommended to add 10% extra tiles to account for:
+Always add extra tiles to account for various factors:

 How do I measure an irregularly shaped room?